 |Habitat:||Brush, woodlands in the Appalachians|

 The Appalachian cottontail numbers are decreasing, and they have been red-listed as “near threatened” by the International Union for Conservation of Nature (IUCN) as of 2019.
-A combination of development, utility lines, hunting and trapping, logging, and human recreation have all been instrumental in the decline of the Appalachian cottontail.
+A combination of development, utility lines, hunting and trapping, logging, and human recreation have all been instrumental in the decline of these rabbits.
+According to the NC Wildlife Resources Commission, these rabbits have seasonal hunting regulations and bag limits to preserve their numbers.

 They were initially thought to be the Eastern cottontail until 1992 when it was discovered the Appalachian cottontail was a separate species.
 Because of how closely they resemble the Eastern cottontail (despite geographical differences), the physical differences are worth noting.

-Appalachian cottontails are smaller, and their ears have black lining along the edges and are slightly shorter and rounded on the tips.
-Appalachian cottontails also tend to have a black spot between their ears and lack a white spot on the forehead that the Eastern cottontail tends to sport.
+Appalachian cottontail rabbits are smaller, and their ears have black lining along the edges and are slightly shorter and rounded on the tips.
+They also tend to have a black spot between their ears and lack a white spot on the forehead that the Eastern cottontail tends to sport.
 Lastly, there is a noticeable difference in the bone structure of their skulls when viewed from above.

 The Appalachian cottontail has a preference for dense and brushy areas where they can forage and hide from predators.